 What are the risks of doing nothing?

-The big risk is becoming irrelevant and uncompetitive.
-Airlines who want to be in business in ten years have to start planning for digital transformation now.
-Conztanz provides a digital transformation consulting service, so airlines can create a custom roadmap.
+The significant risk is becoming irrelevant and uncompetitive.
+Airlines who want to be in business in ten years must start planning for digital transformation now.
+Conztanz provides a digital transformation consulting service so that carriers can create a custom roadmap.

 Will this threaten our current IT investment?

-Read on to find out about our software and consulting services for your digital transformation.
+Read on to find out about our software and consulting services for aviation digital transformation.

 Which airlines are doing digital transformation best?

-How can Conztanz help airlines plan and implement their digital transformation?
+How does Conztanz help airlines plan and implement digital transformation?

-By definition, data and IT resources are at the foundation of an digital transformation.
-Around that foundation are business processes, employee programs and marketing programs.
-Conztanz is the engine that powers the implementation of an agile, robust IT platform for an airline’s digital transformation journey.
+Data and IT resources are at the foundation of a digital transformation.
+Around that foundation are business processes, employee programs, and marketing programs.
+Conztanz is the engine that powers the implementation of an agile, robust data platform for an airline’s digital transformation journey.

-Airline industry publication Tnooz (see panel below) wrote about our airline survey to see how available airline data is, and in how many silos it is stored.
+In 2017 we conducted a survey with airlines about the availability of airline data and the silos they keep their information in.
 Of the 20+ airlines we interviewed, 46% had their customer data held in between 5 and 10 separate databases.

-Enabling real-time access to data from multiple silos to have a consolidated view of each passenger experience is a core skill for Conztanz, and a fundamental requirement for airlines who are embarking on a digital transformation.
+Things have progressed since then but it is still not so easy to get real-time access to data from multiple silos and have a consolidated view of each passenger experience for most airlines.
+Nevertheless, this remains a fundamental requirement for airlines that are embarking on a digital transformation.

-We have also a strong experience and offer consulting services and other data-related topics for PSS Migration and PNR security projects.
+We also have strong experience in consulting services for PSS Migration and PNR security projects.

-The Conztanz survey confirms this point for airlines, as it uncovers that 46% of respondents maintain between five and 10 traveller data repositories – a key issue as multiple data sources often prevent airline executives from relying on consistent, real-time, end-to-end data with a single, actionable view.
+The Conztanz survey confirms this point for airlines, as it reveals that 46% of respondents maintain between five and 10 traveler data repositories – a key issue as multiple data sources often prevent airline executives from relying on consistent, real-time, end-to-end data with a single, actionable view.

 More importantly, this survey revealed which areas have the starkest contrast between what is business-critical for an airline – and – their perceived current state of data access.

-“Designed specifically for the airline industry, ConztanzONE allows a carrier to unchain itself from the shackles of its legacy IT systems and adopt the modern digital way of taking care of their customers.
+“Designed specifically for the airline industry, ConztanzONE allows a carrier to unchain itself from the shackles of its legacy IT systems and adopt the modern digital way of taking care of their customers and running its business.
 Whether your IT has grown organically or been inherited as a result of mergers, ConztanzONE is the solution.”

 Chief Commercial Officer